qmulus-io/deployment/README.md

 ------

 [Docker](<https://www.docker.com>) is a lightweight system for 'containerizing' an application, allowing it to run in a standard environment on top of many non-standardized platforms.
 It's quite powerful, and in some ways can be thought of like a version control system for infrastructures.
 We use it simply as an easy way to specify the complete set of requirements of each of our applications.
 Thus, our applications do not *need* to run in Docker, but we use Docker as a concise and portable way of describing each application's requirements, and of running our application wherever we want without making changes to the host system.

+For some tips and tricks about running Docker on MacOSX, refer to [the Appendix](#docker-on-macosx).

 #### How we use Docker